 In order to use an object, we need information on both its structure and its meaning - in the case of digital objects, this is easy: how are the bits organized into rows and columns (for example) and what do they represent?
 We can fit both the object and its description into the archive.

-We can't fit rocks, water, sounds, or ideas into PDS4; but we can fit their descriptions.
-We can pair each description of a physical or conceptual object with its (imaginary) data object; then we can operate on these 'pairs' in exactly the same way we operate on the digital objects and their descriptions.
-Nothing happens when we ask PDS4 to display the real rock, water, sound, or idea on a computer screen; but the model is happy.
+We can't fit rocks, water, beliefs, or ideas into PDS4; but we can fit their descriptions.
+We can pair each description of a physical or conceptual object with its (imaginary) data object; then we can operate on these 'pairs' in exactly the same way we operate on the digital objects and their descriptions-except that nothing happens when we ask PDS4 to display the real rock, water, belief, or idea on a computer screen.